mgharvey/mgharvey.github.io/index.md

   feature: tapajos.jpg
 ---

-I am a graduate student studying avian diversity in the lab of [Robb Brumfield](http://www.museum.lsu.edu/brumfield.html) at the [LSU Museum of Natural Science](http://appl003.lsu.edu/natsci/lmns.nsf/index).
+I am a graduate student studying avian diversity in the lab of <a href="http://appl003.lsu.edu/natsci/lmns.nsf/index" target="_blank">Robb Brumfield</a> at the <a href="http://www.museum.lsu.edu/brumfield.html" target="_blank">LSU Museum of Natural Science</a>.

 ## Contact: